-&lt;sup>10 For definition of severely immunocompromised refer to UKHSA guidance on use of antiviral agents for the treatment and prophylaxis of seasonal influenza
+&lt;sup>11 UKHSA Guidance on use of antiviral agents for the treatment and prophylaxis of seasonal influenza Version 11, November 2021

-Quantity to be supplied Severely immunocompromised individuals (continued) no known renal impairment 20 x 75mg capsules no known chronic renal impairment and weighing >23kg to 40kg: 40 x 30mg capsules CrCl >30 to 60 mL/min: 20 x 30 mg capsules CrCl >10 to 30mL/min: 10 x 30mg capsules CrCl ≤10mL/min, on haemodialysis or peritoneal dialysis: excluded from the PGD When supplying under PGD, this should be from the manufacturer's original pack or over-labelled pre-packs so the individual's name, the date and additional instructions can be written on the label at the time of supply.
-As split packs cannot be supplied, an over-supply might be required.
+Quantity to be supplied (continued) required.
 Individuals must be advised to take any remaining capsules to a community pharmacy for destruction.
-Storage Do not store above 25°C Disposal Any unused stock should be disposed of in accordance with local arrangements.
+Storage Do not store above 25°C Disposal Any unused product or waste material should be disposed of in accordance with local arrangements.
 Individuals receiving an over-supply should be advised to return any remaining capsules to a community pharmacy for destruction.
 Drug interactions Clinically important drug interactions such as chlorpropamide, methotrexate, phenylbutazone, leflunomide, nitisinone or teriflunomide are unlikely, due to the known safety margin for most of these products, the elimination characteristics of the active metabolite (glomerular filtration and anionic tubular secretion) and the excretion capacity of these pathways.
 The Green Book states administration of influenza antiviral agents within two weeks of administration of a live attenuated influenza nasal spray vaccine, as used in the school-age vaccination programme, may adversely affect the effectiveness of the vaccine.
 Adult influenza vaccinations are inactivated and are not affected by antiviral administration.
-A detailed list of drug interactions is available in the SPC Identification and Frequently reported adverse reactions include nausea and vomiting. management of adverse These reactions may only occur on a single occasion, on either the reactions first or second treatment day, and resolve spontaneously within one to two days.
+A detailed list of drug interactions is available in the SPC Identification and Frequently reported adverse reactions include nausea and vomiting. management of adverse reactions These reactions may only occur on a single occasion, on either the first or second treatment day, and resolve spontaneously within one to two days.
 However, if symptoms persist, individuals should consult a healthcare professional.
 Individuals should be advised not to discontinue treatment without consulting a doctor or pharmacist.
 Other commonly reported adverse reactions include bronchitis, dizziness (including vertigo), fatigue, headache, insomnia, herpes simplex, nasopharyngitis, upper respiratory tract infections, sinusitis, cough, sore throat, pyrexia, rhinorrhoea, pain including limb pain, abdominal pain and dyspepsia.
-A detailed list of adverse reactions is available in the SPC Document any reported adverse reaction to the product in the Reporting procedure of individual's medical records. adverse reactions
+A detailed list of adverse reactions is available in the SPC Reporting procedure of adverse reactions Any reported adverse reaction to the product should be documented in the medical records.
+Alert an appropriate clinician in the event of a serious adverse reaction.
+Report any suspected severe adverse reactions to the Medicines and Healthcare products Regulatory Agency (MHRA) using the Yellow Card reporting scheme or search for MHRA Yellow Card in the Google Play or Apple App Store.
+Written information to be given Supply the marketing authorisation holder's patient information leaflet (PIL) .